-- Make sure the engine is off before you begin any maintenance or repairs.
+Make sure the engine is off before you begin any maintenance or repairs.
 This will help eliminate several potential hazards: Carbon monoxide poisoning from engine exhaust.
 Be sure there is adequate ventilation whenever you operate the engine.
+Fire hazards due to debris accumulation.
+Built-up debris could catch fire and cause burns and other fire related injuries.
+Clean the vehicle immediately after each use to remove any debris from near the engine, exhaust system, and other potentially hot areas.
+Be careful not to make direct contact with hot surfaces or components while clearing debris.
+Wear protective gloves/clothing and use appropriate tools to clear debris.

-Burns from hot ATV parts.
-Let the engine and exhaust system cool before touching. - Injury from moving parts.
-Do not run the engine unless instructed to do so. - Read the instructions before you begin, and make sure you have the tools and skills required. - To reduce the possibility of a fire or explosion, be careful when working around gasoline.
+Injury from moving parts.
+Do not run the engine unless instructed to do so.

+- Read the instructions before you begin, and make sure you have the tools and skills required. - To reduce the possibility of a fire or explosion, be careful when working around gasoline.
 Use only non-flammable solvent, not gasoline, to clean parts.
 Keep cigarettes, sparks, and flames away from all fuel-related parts.

 Remember that your Honda dealer knows your ATV best and is fully equipped to maintain and repair it.
 To ensure the best quality and reliability, use only new Honda Genuine Parts or other equivalents for repair and replacement.
-If you have the tools and skills required for additional maintenance jobs, you can purchase an official Honda Service Manual (page 250).
+If you have the tools and skills required for additional maintenance jobs, you can purchase an official Honda Service Manual (page 248).

-The required Maintenance Schedule that follows specifies how often you should have your ATV serviced, and what things need attention.
+The required Maintenance Schedule that follows specifies how often you should have your ATV serviced and what things need attention.
 It is essential to have your ATV serviced as scheduled to maintain safe, dependable performance and proper emission control.